galgebra.lt

 Parameters:

-• ga (Ga) – Geometric algebra which is the domain and codomain of this transform
+• ga (Ga) – Geometric algebra which is both domain and codomain of this transformation

 • f (bool) – True if Lt if function of coordinates.
 Only supported in the string constructor